Woman taking an online alcohol assessment using her laptop computer and headphones.

 1. Choose a qualified assessor.
 It’s essential to choose an assessor who is qualified to perform the assessment you need.
 You can always ask for the evaluator's professional credentials before meeting them or look them up on their state’s professional licensing website, which all states have.
 Keep in mind that online assessment providers are now widely accepted as professional and can be a very helpful option because of the ease and convenience.

-1. Be prepared to answer questions honestly.
+3. Be prepared to answer questions honestly.
 The success of your alcohol assessment depends on your willingness to be honest about your drinking habits.
 Prepare to answer questions about how much you drink, how often you drink, and why you drink.

-1. Follow your assessor’s recommendations.
-After your assessment, your evaluator will provide a report of their findings.
+4. Follow your assessor’s recommendations.
+After your online alcohol assessment, your evaluator will provide a report of their findings.
 They may also recommend treatment or further evaluation.
 If you have questions or concerns about the recommendations, reach out to the evaluator to discuss your results.
 A conversation may provide further clarity and can lead to a more accurate report and a fairer depiction of your situation to the courts.

-1. Remember, you don’t have to agree with the outcome of the alcohol assessment.
+5. Remember, you don’t have to agree with the outcome of the alcohol assessment.
 You can ask questions about your assessment if you think the evaluation was unfair or biased.
 You also can seek a second opinion if you wish.
 Remember to try to be respectful and open if you want to challenge your assessment results.

 • Register and purchase the assessment: 3–5 minutes